Bronisław Geremek: Death

-Geremek died on 13 July 2008, in a car accident on the then national road 2 (nowadays national road 92) near Lubień in Nowy Tomyśl County, when the car he was driving hit an oncoming van on the opposite lane, due to Geremek falling asleep behind the wheel.
-He was granted a state funeral, held in Warsaw in the Cathedral of St John.
-It was attended, among others, by President Lech Kaczyński, Prime Minister Donald Tusk, and three former presidents Ryszard Kaczorowski, Lech Wałęsa and Aleksander Kwaśniewski.
+Geremek died on 13 July 2008, in a car accident on the then national road 2 (currently national road 92) near Lubień in Nowy Tomyśl County, when his car struck an oncoming van on the opposite lane, due to Geremek falling asleep behind the wheel.
+He was granted a state funeral, which was held at St. John's Cathedral in Warsaw.
+It was attended, among others, by President Lech Kaczyński, Prime Minister Donald Tusk, Poland's last President-in-exile Ryszard Kaczorowski, and former presidents Lech Wałęsa and Aleksander Kwaśniewski.

 Posthumous honours

-In January 2009, the European Parliament named the main courtyard of the "Louise Weiss", its principal building, after Bronisław Geremek.
+In January 2009, the central courtyard of Louise Weiss, the principal building of the European Parliament in Strasbourg, was named after Bronisław Geremek.

+In 2021, the Senate of Poland established 2022 as the "Year of Bronisław Geremek" in recognition of his life's achievements.